Design monolayer iodinenes based on halogen bond and tiling theory

-Formation energy of all configurations derived is listed in Table.
+Formation energy ($\Delta$E, meV/molecule) of all configurations derived is listed in Table.
 S2, with the energy of gas diiodine being the reference zero, where both M06-L+D3 and PBE functionals are used.
-Certainly, PBE leads to inaccurate results, but it tells us the significance of using M06-L+D3 exactly in the comparison.
-Under the PBE scheme, the formation energy of Pythagorean iodinene reaches 412 meV, which exceeds the bulk iodine and herringbone iodinene, where the correct inclusion of XB energy is missed.
-Under the M06-L+D3 scheme, herringbone iodinene is the most low-energetic configuration apart from bulk iodine, followed by Pythagorean iodinene.
-The seven configurations with the lowest energy (herringbone, Pythagorean, ``T4+T4m'', TDT, GH, ``T4'', GTH) consist of iodine molecules linked by halogen bonds.
-Conversely, alternative energetic configurations comprise iodine molecules without XB nets, like ITSS (isosceles triangle snub square) and OR (octagon rhombus), and exhibit typical behavior of a covalent crystal lattice (refer to Fig. S15).
-These outcomes collectively demonstrate the genuine inclination of monolayer iodinenes toward arrangements formed through halogen-bonded iodine molecules, thereby substantiating the efficiency of our devised approach.
+Under the M06-L+D3 scheme, herringbone is the most low-energetic iodinene structure ($\Delta$E = -509), followed by Pythagorean ($\Delta$E = -457), ``T4+T4m'', TDT, GH, ``T4'' and GTH.
+These seven configurations consist of halogen-bonded iodine molecules and possess the lowest energy exactly.
+Conversely, high-energetic configurations are comprised of iodine molecules without XB nets, like ITSS (isosceles triangle snub square) and OR (octagon rhombus), or manifest as covalent crystals (refer to Fig. S20).
+These outcomes collectively demonstrate the genuine inclination of monolayer iodinenes toward arrangements formed through halogen-bonded iodine molecules, thereby substantiating the value and validity of our devised approach.